-S-22-Cost Depletion
+S-24-Cost Depletion

-If the taxpayer is making addition A-12 for any percentage depletion, then include the cost depletion that I.R.C. § 611 would allow on that property without any reference to either I.R.C. § 613 or § 613-A.
+If the taxpayer is making addition A-12 for any percentage depletion, then include the allowable cost depletion, if any, under I.R.C. § 611 on that property without any reference to either I.R.C. § 613 or § 613-A.

-S-23-Special Depreciation Expenditures
+S-25-Special Depreciation Expenditures

-The taxpayer may carry over excess expenditures the taxpayer incurred in taxable years beginning before 1987 in connection with depreciable, tangible business property located in New York State to the following tax year or years, and deduct such expenditures in computing New York AGI for that year or years, if the expenditures exceed New York AGI for that year before the allowance of those expenditures.
+The taxpayer may carry over excess expenditures he or she incurred in taxable years beginning before 1987 in connection with depreciable, tangible business property located in New York State to the following tax year or years, and deduct such expenditures in computing NYAGI for that year or years, if the expenditures exceed NYAGI for that year before the allowance of those expenditures.